 Carpeted Floors

-Carpeted floors (including carpet tile) require vacuums with motorized brushes that can lift dirt and debris from the pile.
+Carpeted floors (including carpet tile) require a carpet vacuum cleaner with motorized brushes that can lift dirt and debris from the pile.
 In offices and schools, you’re more likely to encounter hard-wearing short pile carpet, whereas homes and hotels will have a deeper pile that’s more comfortable but is also harder to clean.

 Rugs